She’s Got No Name — How a Single Underwater Move Set the Tone for an Entire Film

 Early in prep, Jake’s equipment manager introduced him to a prototype of QYSEA’s FIFISH ZEN‑V, a cinema‑ready underwater ROV capable of carrying professional camera payloads and repeating pre‑planned moves with smooth, programmable control.
 The promise was simple: crane‑level motion, below the surface, without a crane or a diver.

 The production pivoted to a deep studio tank, about five meters, where water clarity, lighting, and safety could be controlled.
 Jake and his second‑unit DP took the ZEN‑V for a full day of tests with an ARRI Alexa 35, cycling through lenses from 50mm down to 21mm to find a perspective that felt intimate at the dock yet allowed a long, unbroken descent.
-They mapped the pathway and speed, learned how thruster vectors influenced pan and tilt, and discovered where to start the move so that performance and camera could breathe together.

 On the day: a choreography above and below the surface